btcpayserver/blog/blog/_posts/btcpay-server-1-8-0.md

 }
 ```

 For now the form can be enabled as a stand-alone, or as a part of a point of sale app or a payment request.
-Standalone form means you can share a form link, once your customer fills it in, they’ll be presented with a checkout page.
+Stand-alone form means you can share a form link, once your customer fills it in, they’ll be presented with a checkout page.
 Forms integrated within the PoS app or payment request allow you to collect information through the app itself.
 For example, when invoicing a client, or charging a customer through a point of sale.
 Integration into the crowdfunding app is planned.
 So stay tuned for that part!

 All data gathered through custom forms will be added in the invoice details page under Additional information section.